fntz/sirius/Readme.md

 # Tasks

-Use `cake` or `rake` for run task.
-Before work run `rake or cake install` for installing dependencies.
+Use `rake` for run task.
+Before work run `rake install` for installing dependencies.

 `rake install` - install all dependencies